g-monroe/BT-Trivia-Project-Day7/README.md

 > Loading, Saving, Updating are usually good cases

 ### Managers
-Larger workflow management, should make heavy use of the engine functionality you have available Add an accompanying interface in the core project.
+Larger workflow management, should make heavy use of the engine functionality you have available.
+Add an accompanying interface in the core project.
 > These should probably be 1-to-1 with each Controller method in the web project